-An eclectic mix of vintage brands combine in our Circa 1890, resulting in a complicated, slightly sweet taste with hints of chocolate.
+An eclectic mix of brands combine in our vintage cocktail resulting in a complicated, slightly sweet taste with hints of chocolate.

 DETAILS ON THE INGREDIENTS: